-I didn’t want to hire a designer but I felt obliged to do so.
+I didn’t want to hire an interior designer but I felt obliged to do so.
 Considering the money we were willing ourselves to spend, it seemed prudent to involve a “professional”.
 It’s not so much that I’m horribly fashion-deaf, just that I’ve been known to paint rooms orange; as in Dukes of Hazzard vehicular orange.
 Besides, the contractor we intended to hire, a trusted friend, stated in no uncertain terms that it made for a much smoother renovation experience for all involved, despite the added cost.
 Considering the mutual disdain for shopping that both my wife and I proudly possess, help seemed warranted.

 Still, I was reluctant.
 I knew there would eventually be trouble.
 So self-aware was I that I even made a small peace offering to my neighbour and friend, herself a schooled but non-practicing designer, hoping that a box of chocolates would lessen the disappointment of my vowing to not involve her in our renovation.
 It’s one thing to develop reciprocated contempt for a stranger you will never see again; quite another with a neighbour and mother of your son’s best friend.
 I knew this was the right decision, I just never envisioned it proving true so quickly.